 Associate of Technical Studies

 The associate of technical studies is a degree designed to provide flexible options for non-traditional students with technical career goals such as IBEW/NECA Electrical Trades Apprenticeship, Pipefitter Apprenticeship Pathway, Plumber Apprenticeship Pathway, Building and Industrial Technology, Health and Allied Health Technology, Business Technology, Information Technology, and Services Technology.

-College credit will be awarded for work completed and other post-secondary institutions, selected apprenticeships and for educational experiences judged to be college level.
+College credit will be awarded for work completed at other post-secondary institutions, selected apprenticeships and for educational experiences judged to be college level.
 The degree is awarded for the satisfactory completion of a minimum of 60 semester credit hours, exclusive of college preparatory courses, in an individually planned educational program, which contains:

 - A coherent combination of technical courses totaling a minimum of 30 semester credit hours from two or more technical programs meeting the career goals of the student; OR